Jordanian option: 1967–1970

 Jordan joined the 1967 Six-Day War alongside Egypt and Syria, and lost control of the West Bank to Israel.
 Following the war, Israeli leaders, particularly from the Labor Party, considered returning a significant portion of the West Bank to Jordan as a potential solution to the conflict.
 King Hussein of Jordan supported this approach, and viewed the return of the West Bank as a matter of 'life and death.'
 He secured a mandate from the Arab League during the Khartoum Summit to pursue its recovery, believing that failure to do so within one or two years could threaten his position due to rising Israeli influence and the growing detachment of the territory from Jordan.
 To secure West Bank loyalty, Jordan provided salaries to numerous employees and financial support to key figures, as well as funded various institutions, including municipalities, which received about 25% of their budgets from Amman.
-At the time, radical factions within the Ba'th parties and the Arab National Movement advocated for transferring power to Jordan's Palestinian majority.
+At the time, radical factions within the Ba'ath parties and the Arab National Movement advocated for transferring power to Jordan's Palestinian majority.
 They called for establishing a democratic system and replacing Bedouin dominance in the Jordanian military.

 In 1968, Israeli leaders Yigal Allon and Abba Eban presented King Hussein with the Jordanian version of the Allon Plan, which proposed returning parts of the West Bank to Jordan.
 Disagreements over the plan eventually led to a stalemate in the negotiations.

 In 1967, Israeli leaders debated two primary options for addressing the future of the West Bank: the Palestinian option and the Jordanian option.
 The Palestinian option entailed establishing a Palestinian entity linked to Israel through economic and defense agreements, as proposed in the Allon Plan by Yigal Allon.
 This plan suggested annexing the Jordan Valley and parts of the West Bank to Israel while creating an autonomous Arab region in the remaining areas.
 However, opposition from Prime Minister Levi Eshkol and other ministers prevented the plan from being adopted.
 Meanwhile, Israeli Defense Minister Moshe Dayan sought input from West Bank leaders and maintained support for both options.
 However, negotiations with Palestinian leaders were hindered by their adherence to the broader Arab position established at the Khartoum Summit, which rejected negotiations with Israel.

 By mid-1968, as progress on the Palestinian option appeared unlikely, Israeli leaders increasingly favored the Jordanian option, which was endorsed by key figures such as Abba Eban following his first meeting with Hussein in May 1968.
 Early in the same year, Yigal Allon adapted the Allon Plan to propose that Jordan receive full control of the West Bank, rather than establishing Palestinian autonomy.
 This revised plan was informally presented by Eban and Allon to Hussein in another meeting in September 1968.
 However, disagreements on critical issues, including the status of Jerusalem and interpretations of UNSCR 242, led the negotiations to a stalemate.